kumar-akshay324/terminal-commands/README.md

 ## Miscellaneous terminal commands

 * Terminal content handling
-	`clear`					// Scroll the terminal to clear view - This does NOT erase the terminal history `reset`					// Erase the terminal history and present a clear screen `tree`					// Show the hierachy of existing files in the current folder `locate <file_name>`	// Search the folder location of a file `pwd`					// Print the current working directory
+	`clear`						// Scroll the terminal to clear view - This does NOT erase the terminal history `reset`						// Erase the terminal history and present a clear screen `tree`						// Show the hierachy of existing files in the current folder `locate <file_name>`		// Search the folder location of a file `pwd`						// Print the current working directory `history`					// Get the history of all terminal commands in the window `man <terminal_command>`	//

+## File Management via Terminal

+* Handling Directories

+	`mkdir -p <path_to_file/file_name>`			// Create a folder in a specific location `mv  <file_to_move> <destination>`			// Move a file to a new location `rm <path_to_directory_to_remove>`			// Delete the particular

+* Modifying new files

+	`cat > file_name`							// Creates a new file in the particular location `cat file_name`								// Displays the content of the file in the terminal `cat file_1 file_2 > file_3`				// Joins two files (file_1, file_2) and stores the output in a new file file_3

+* Viewing the directory contents

+	`ls`										// List files and directories in the current working directory `ls -a`										// List files including the hidden files `ls -R`										// List all the files in the sub directories `ls -al`									// List files with all permissions, size, owner, date of modification etc.